-Halliburton continues to carry out supplier-specific risk assessments to evaluate compliance with the Act, identify high-risk suppliers, and segment suppliers by risk level.
-In determining the appropriate risk level to assign each supplier, Halliburton analyses a number of data points, including the supplier's questionnaire responses and the Global Slavery Index.
+Halliburton conducts supplier-specific risk assessments to evaluate compliance with the Act, identify high-risk suppliers, and segment suppliers by risk level.
+Halliburton uses an internal human rights assessment tool to assess inherent risk in our supply chain, which helps prioritize areas for detailed follow-up.
+In determining the appropriate risk level to assign each supplier, Halliburton analyses several data points, including the supplier's questionnaire responses in SLP and SPM, and the Global Slavery Index.

-All suppliers are assessed based on procurement spend, and on categories of sector/industry and product/services, and geography.
-Sector/industry and product/services risk factors considered include a low-skill category, sector-specific historical issues, geographical reach of supply chain, price focus, multiple tiers of supply chain, and labor intensity.
+All suppliers are assessed based on relationship (procurement spend), category (industry/products/ services/materials), and geography.
+Category risk factors considered include competitiveness of category, likelihood of 3D (dirty, dangerous, difficult) jobs, potential for migrant workers, seasonal or project related category, level of worker recruitment, level of offshoring, supply chain complexity and presence of vulnerable workers.
 The geographical risk factors considered include governmental response to modern slavery, vulnerability of the country to modern slavery, and the proportion of population in modern slavery, according to the Global Slavery Index.